borbware/unity-basics-course/gamedev/playtesting.md

 ## Reading

-* These slides were stolen from [Jason Wiser: Tufts University Game Design course](http://madwomb.com/tutorials/GameDesign_Tufts.html)
+* Most of what you just read is from [Jason Wiser: Tufts University Game Design course](http://madwomb.com/tutorials/GameDesign_Tufts.html)